leonardo-martin/leonardo-martin/README.md

 ![](https://github.com/leonardo-martin/leonardo-martin/blob/main/images/cyberpunk1.gif)

-I'm a Front end developer, UI designer and passionated about human behavior.
+I'm a Full Stack Developer, UI designer and passionated about human behavior.
 Everyday I seek to create awesome experiences through well developed user interfaces.
 I'm 27 years old, living in Perth, Australia.

 If you are looking for a dedicated, hard-working and a focused on UX coder, feel free to contact me.

-✉️ leonardomsanfelix@gmail.com
+✉️ sanfelixleo@gmail.com

 ### Find me all around the web: